jacobkap/crimebythenumbers/docs/exploratory-data-analysis.md

 7 2017 colorado           218
 ```

-If we want to aggregate multiple numeric columns we would use the `cbind()` function which binds together columns.
+If we want to aggregate multiple numeric columns, we would use the `cbind()` function which binds together columns.
 Many times we care more about the crime rate (per 100,000 population usually) than the total number of crimes as a larger population tends to also mean more crime.
 We can aggregate both the population column and the actual_murder column to get totals for each year which we can use to make a murder rate column.
 Since we need the output of this aggregate saved somewhere to make that column, let's call it *colorado_agg*.

 ```r